American Indian cultures

 Also known as: Deohako, Spirit of the Corn

-In Iroquois mythology, Onatah was one of the Deohako (the Life Supporters, or Three Sisters.)
+In the mythology of the Iroquois tribes, Onatah was one of the Deohako (the Life Supporters, or Three Sisters.)

 Onatah represented the spirit of the corn, while her two sisters represented beans and squash.